-However, in spite of these difficult conditions, a small team was able to travel to Dusheti last month.
-And these experienced volunteers from our Polish and Georgian member organisations have done some work on site.
-Other working holidays planned for this summer will be postponed until next year.
+However, in spite of these difficult conditions, a small team was able to travel to Akhiele last month.
+And these experienced volunteers, mobilised by our Polish INTO members, have done some important survey work.
+They also maximised their time by being interviewed by a TV Arte documentary team.

 Rehabilitating the Tsiskarauli Tower

 This 16th-17th Century defensive tower in the Georgian highlands was damaged by a missile during the 2001 Chechen War.
 The project is working with the local community to use the tower as a focal point for sustainable eco-tourism and to tell the story of border conflict in the region.

 This summer, activity has focussed on documentation with the aim of creating 3D models to record the current condition and ward against future deterioration.
 And not just at the Tsiskarauli Tower but at other sites across the Arkhoti Valley, where our volunteers have been warmly welcomed.
 They have also been able to transport much needed scaffolding to the tower which will be used by the teams next year.